ficalstudio-ui/trackline/privacy.md

 - **Performance of a Contract:** Processing is necessary to provide you with the game service you have requested.
 - **Legitimate Interests:** Processing is necessary for our legitimate interest in operating and improving the App, provided such interests are not overridden by your rights.
-- **Consent:** Where required by law, we obtain your consent before processing your data (e.g., connecting your Spotify account).
+- **Consent:** Where required by law, we obtain your consent before processing your data.

 ---